Ashwinib26/AWS_TrafficDistribution_using_LoadBalancers/README.md

-# 🚀 Load Balanced EC2 Web Deployment
+# 🚀 AWS Traffic Distribution Using Application Load Balancers

-This project demonstrates a basic yet powerful AWS deployment setup using EC2 and a Load Balancer.
+This demonstrates a basic yet powerful AWS deployment setup using EC2 and a Load Balancer.
 Here's what it covers:

 ---